Easy and Natural DIY Oak Leaf Wreath

 I hung the wreath from a mirror on my dining room gallery wall and set my sideboard up for late autumn.

-This is truly one of my favorite times of the year!
+I love this project and this is truly one of my favorite times of the year!
+If you love crafting with leaves, try making this project.

 I welcome you all over to my blog to check out all the other autumn decorating ideas that I have!